JustEnoughLinuxOS/distribution/documentation/DEVEL_BUILDING_JELOS.md

 JELOS is a fairly unique distribution as it is *built to order* and only enough of the operating system and applications are built for the purpose of booting and executing emulators and ports.
 Developers and others who would like to contribute to our project should read and agree to the [Contributor Covenant Code of Conduct](https://github.com/JustEnoughLinuxOS/distribution/blob/main/CODE_OF_CONDUCT.md) and [Contributing to JELOS](https://github.com/JustEnoughLinuxOS/distribution/blob/main/CONTRIBUTING.md) guides before submitting your first contribution.

 ## Preparing the Build Machine
 Building JELOS requires an Ubuntu 22.04 host with 200GB of free space for a single device, or 1TB of free space for a full world build.
-Other Linux distributions may be used when building using Docker, however this is untested and unsupported.
+Other Linux distributions may be used when building using Docker; however this is untested and unsupported.

 ### Docker Builds
 ```